LeidenUniversityLibrary/cds-lab-homepage/docs/vre/migration.md

 and art, et cetera.
 However, not everyone describes every item in the same way, so you may need to extend or adapt an existing data model.

-There are too many possible models to list here, so we link to some databases that provide overviews of existing models:
+There are too many possible models to list here, so we only link to some databases that provide overviews of existing models:

 - [Linked Open Vocabularies (LOV)](https://lov.linkeddata.es/dataset/lov/) indexes ontologies and RDF Schemas